• Home

 This blog post may contain affiliate links, meaning when you click the links for some products and make a purchase, Credit Suite receives a commission at no additional cost to you.

-When it comes to business credit monitoring, three significant credit reporting agencies, namely Dun & Bradstreet, Experian and Equifax offer the best services.
-These credit reporting bureaus take a different approach at looking into the same information.
+When it comes to business credit monitoring, three significant credit reporting agencies, namely Dun & Bradstreet, Experian, and Equifax, offer the best services.
+These credit reporting bureaus take a different approach to looking into the same information.

-To learn how to monitor your business credit, and to understand your business credit score, you need to look at all three credit bureaus from a monitor company.
+To learn how to monitor your business credit with DB Experian Equifax, and to understand your business credit score, you need to look at all three credit bureaus from a monitor company.
 This means your Experian business credit report, your Dun & Bradstreet report, and your Equifax business credit report.

-As a result, they provide a different perspective while reporting on the creditworthiness of your business.
+As a result, they provide a different perspective while reporting on your business creditworthiness.
 Take a look at how these three major bureaus monitor your business credit by looking at their own perspectives.
 For any small business, business credit monitoring should be a necessary expense.
 Can you monitor your own credit?
 Of course you can!

 If you’ve ever asked, “How can I monitor my business credit?” then read on and find out.

-America’s largest small business lenders generate credit data which makes up the Small Business Finance Exchange or the SBFE.
-Equifax reports using this data to reflect the way owners of small business make their various loan payments including credit card payments.
+America’s largest small business lenders generate credit data, which makes up the Small Business Finance Exchange, or the SBFE.
+Equifax reports using this data to reflect the way owners of small businesses make their various loan payments, including business credit card payments.
 Due to the fact that this data directly reflects the way in which small and large business lenders interact, several banks make use of the report for evaluating the creditworthiness of your business.

-Note, they do not offer an Equifax business credit report free.
+Note, they do not offer an Equifax business credit report for free.

 Equifax Trade Credit Data

 This bureau also collects all of the trade credit data and information from various public records to evaluate your business’s creditworthiness.
-But their report depends heavily on how your business interacts with various banks as well as different traditional lenders such as credit card providers.
+But their report depends heavily on how your business interacts with various banks as well as different traditional lenders, such as business credit card providers.
 The Equifax company credit report database processes millions of records on a daily basis.
-And, only with few exceptions; it is updated monthly to make sure that it stays accurate.
+And, only with a few exceptions, it is updated monthly to make sure that it stays accurate.

 Monitor Your Business Credit: Understanding Your Company’s Equifax Reports